General Electric (GE) Five Forces Analysis & Recommendations

 • High economies of scale (weak force)

 The force of new entrants against General Electric is weak partly because of the high cost of entry.
 In this Five Forces analysis case, such an external factor requires that new firms have high business capitalization and financial resources to establish operations that can effectively compete with GE.
-Also, the high cost of brand development is included in this external analysis because it limits the influence of new entry on General Electric.
-For example, new firms need to allocate a high percentage of their financial resources to strengthen their brands, relative to established brands, such as the GE brand.
-The high economies of scale further weaken the threat of new entry.
+Also, the high cost of brand development limits the influence of new entry on General Electric.
+In this external analysis case, new firms need to allocate a high percentage of their financial resources to strengthen their brands, relative to the GE brand.
+High economies of scale further weaken the threat of new entry.
 General Electric benefits from high economies of scale, which new firms likely lack.
-This component of the Five Forces analysis presents the weak intensity of the threat of new entry.
-Thus, this force is a minor strategic management issue facing General Electric Company.
+Overall, this Five Forces analysis presents the weak intensity of the threat of new entry.
+This force is a minor strategic management issue facing General Electric Company.

 References